Optimized Score Transformation for Consistent Fair Classification: Problem Formulation

 We represent one or more protected attributes such as gender and race by a random variable $A$ and an outcome variable by $Y$.
 We make the common assumption that $Y \in \{0,1\}$ is binary-valued.
 It is assumed that $A$ takes a finite number of values in a set $\cA$, corresponding to protected groups.
-Let $X$ denote features used to predict $Y$ in a supervised classification setting.
-We consider two scenarios in which $X$ either includes or does not include $A$, like in other works in fair classification (e.g.~\cite{kamiranC2012,agarwal2018,donini2018}).
+Let $X$ denote features (drawn from domain $\cX$) used to predict $Y$ in a supervised classification setting.
+We consider two scenarios in which $X$ either includes or does not include $A$, like in other works in fair classification \citep[e.g.,][]{kamiranC2012,agarwal2018,donini2018}.
 While it is recognized that the former scenario can achieve better trade-offs between utility and fairness, the latter is needed in applications where disparate treatment laws and regulations forbid the explicit use of $A$.
 To develop our approach in this section and Section~\ref{sec:opt}, we work in the population limit and make use of probability distributions involving $A$, $X$, $Y$.
 Section~\ref{sec:proc} discusses how these distributions are approximated using a training sample.
+In general, we use capital letters (e.g.,~$A$, $X$) to refer to random variables, and lowercase letters ($a$, $x$) to their realizations.

 As stated earlier, we focus more heavily on probabilistic classification in which the output of interest is the predicted probability of being in the positive class $Y=1$ rather than a binary prediction.
-The optimal probabilistic classifier is the conditional probability $r(x) \equiv p_{Y\given X}(1\given x)$, which we refer to as the \emph{original score}.
+The optimal probabilistic classifier is the conditional probability $r(x) \equiv p_{Y\given X}(1\given x)$, which we refer to as the \emph{population score} because it is only known in the population limit.
 Bayes-optimal binary classifiers can be derived from $r(x)$ by thresholding, specifically at level $c \in [0,1]$ if $c$ and $1-c$ are the relative costs of false positive and false negative errors.
 Score functions will thus play the central role in our development.